-- In a large skillet over medium-high heat, melt the butter or heat up the olive oil.
-Add in the onions, bell peppers, garlic, celery and seasoning (only if the crawfish are frozen.
-If using boiled crawfish omit additional seasoning).
-Sauté for 5-7 mintues, until the veggies are translucent and begin to soften.
+- In a large skillet over medium-high heat, heat up the oil.
+Add in the onions, celery, bell pepper, garlic, and seasoning.
+Sauté for 5-7 minutes, until the veggies are translucent and begin to soften.

-- Next, add in the crawfish and continue cooking for another 5-7 minutes.
+- Add the crawfish and continue cooking for another 5 minutes.

-- Slice the French bread and place it on top of an aluminum foil lined baking sheet, making sure you have enough foil to fully wrap your bread.
+- Slice the loaf of bread in half across the middle and place it on the lined baking sheet, making sure you have enough foil to fully wrap the loaf of bread.

-- Scoop mixture right on top of the bottom half of the French bread.
-Cover it with remaining half and wrap tightly with aluminum foil.
+- Scoop the mixture right on top of the bottom half of the French bread from end to end.
+Cover it with the remaining bread and wrap tightly with aluminum foil.

-- Bake in the preheated oven for 20 minutes.
-Remove it from the oven, unwrap loaf, and slice into pieces.
+- Bake in the preheated oven for 15 minutes.
+Remove it from the oven, unwrap the loaf, and slice it into 6 pieces.
 Serve immediately.

 - Shrimp may be substituted for crawfish in this recipe.